ALCOHOL AND OTHER DRUGS

 ADMINISTRATIVE REGULATION - 5131.6

-A districtwide Substance Abuse Prevention Education Program, to be developed in conjunction with guidelines approved by the State Board of Education, shall be offered as a comprehensive program of experiences designed to meet the needs of individual students.
+Districtwide substance abuse education programs, to be developed in conjunction with guidelines approved by the State Board of Education, shall be offered as a comprehensive programs of experiences designed to meet the needs of individual students.

 Prevention and Intervention